vaioco/vaioco.github.io/_posts/ART/2016-01-27-arthook-howto.markdown

 * Android SDK
 * Android NDK
 * busybox installed on device/emu
-* ADBI from Collin Mulliner (included into ARTHook as submodule)
+* ADBI from Collin Mulliner (included into ARTDroid as submodule)

 ## Project structure